cap-js/docs/java/cds-data.md

 - `association` as an instance of [`CdsElement`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/reflect/CdsElement.html) given that the association is present.
 - state of the changed data as a `Map` as the `newValue` or `oldValue`.

 The instances of the `Path` represent the placement of the changed item within the whole entity as a prefix to the state that is either added or removed.
-While these paths are always have the same structure, `oldPath` or `newPath` respectively, could have empty values that represent the absence of the data.
+While these paths always have the same structure, `oldPath` and `newPath` can have empty values, which represent the absence of data.

-When the entity is inserted in a collection, first calls to `added()` or `removed()` will have null value for the `association` argument.
-It represents the fact that the complete new entity is added to the collection.
-If the entity state is changed deeper inside its structure, the `association` is set to the association where the change occurs.
+The `association` value for `added()` and `removed()` is only provided if data is compared along associations or compositions.
+Null value represents the complete entity that is added or removed.

 Let's break it down with the examples: